Crown-Commercial-Service/digitalmarketplace-functional-tests/README.md

 | ``DM_SUPPLIER3_EMAIL``           | Supplier 1 user 3 email    | supplier3@example.com   |
 | ``DM_SUPPLIER2_USER_EMAIL``      | Supplier 2 user 1 email    | supplier4@example.com   |
 | ``DM_PAGINATION_LIMIT``          | Results returned on search page | 100                |

+## Run tests against local services

+In order to run the functional tests against local apps you will need a reverse proxy that serves the application through the same host / port.
+There is an Nginx config provided with a bootstrap script at `nginx/bootstrap.sh`.
+Once this has been run and all the applications are running the functional tests can be run with `scripts/run_tests.sh`.